gv1shnu/gv1shnu/README.md

 - 🔭 I’m currently working on web scraping projects to extract and analyze data from various websites.
 - 😄 Pronouns: He/Him
 - 🌟 Fun Fact: June 11, 2023, marks the 30th anniversary of the greatest dinosaur movie of all time.

-  The lifelike movements and behaviors of the dinosaurs in the Jurassic Park films were made possible through a technique called "go-motion".
-This method involved creating physical animatronic models and filming them while they were in motion.
-The slight motion blur captured during filming gave the dinosaurs a more realistic appearance on screen.
-The combination of practical effects and CGI in the Jurassic Park franchise revolutionized the way creatures were brought to life in movies, leaving a lasting impact on the world of visual effects. 🦕🎬